StrongKey/fido2/docs/Installation_Guide_Linux.md

 -  A **fully qualified public domain name (FQDN)**.
 It is very important to have a hostname that is at least _top-level domain (TLD)_+1 (i.e., [acme.com](http://acme.com), [example.org](http://example.org), etc); otherwise FIDO2 functionality may not work.

--  The installation script instlls Payara running HTTPS on port 8181, so make sure all firewall rules allow that port to be accessed.
+-  The installation script installs Payara running HTTPS on port 8181, so make sure all firewall rules allow that port to be accessed.

 -  SKFS must be installed before the sample service provider web application and sample WebAuthn Java client.